-All Move the Money materials are available online at: nationalpriorities.org/analysis/2013/move-money/
+All Move the Money materials are available online at: http://nationalpriorities.org/works-on/military-security/

 We are excited that groups and local organizers will use this curriculum to train grassroots activists.
-We believe that our life experiences, combined with information about the processes in which we must intervene in order to change national spending priorities, are the key ingredients to building a politically empowered movement.
+We believe that our life experiences, combined with solid information, are the key ingredients to building a politically empowered movement to change federal spending priorities.